aleksandar-zivanovic/aleksandar-zivanovic/README.md

 - 👀 I’m interested in PHP (backend web development), but I also like to flirt with JS (Valilla and jQuery)
 - 🌱 I’m currently learning Laravel
 - 💞️ I’m looking to collaborate on project where I use me current knowlegde and learn new skills.
 I don't expect any compensation for my work, execpt to push me over my limits.
-- 📫 How to reach me -> dipl.ek.aleksandar.zivanovic@gmail.com or by a phone ++38163232890
+- 📫 How to reach me -> dipl.ek.aleksandar.zivanovic@gmail.com or by a phone ++38163232890 (Viber, Line and WhatsApp)

 <!---
 aleksandar-zivanovic/aleksandar-zivanovic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.